Wilfred/refine/README.md

-# edit-it
+# Mutant

-value editing in Emacs
+Ever wanted to quickly insert or remove items from a list?
+Mutant provides interactive list editing in Emacs.